Guiting Power is a small Gloucestershire village (population of around 300), with a tricky to pronounce name.

 Two pubs, two churches

-In addition to its two pubs, the village also has two churches.
+In addition to its two pubs, the village also has two churches, including the traditional Church St Michael & All Angels, which holds significant cultural and historical value in the community.

 Towards the other end of the village is Guiting Power Baptist Church.